-Regardless of the disorder, anxiety results in an inexplicable fear or preoccupation that interferes with a child’s happiness and ability to do basic things.
+Regardless of the disorder, anxiety results in fear or preoccupation that interferes with a child’s happiness and ability to do basic things.
 The anxiety can be puzzling both to the child and to parents.

 While each disorder has its own symptoms, there are some signs of anxiety that are characteristic of most of the disorders.
 These include: